caneuro/caneuro.github.io/pages/about.md

 permalink: /about/
 ---

-We use an interdisciplinary scientific approach including research perspectives and experimental approaches from Psychology, Neuroscience, Biology, Medicine, and Computing Sciences.
+We use an interdisciplinary approach for investigations in the field of **Cognitive and Affective Neuroscience**.
+Our investigations included research perspectives and experimental approaches from Psychology, Neuroscience, Biology, Medicine, and Computing Sciences.

 ## Research topics

-* Affective Neuroscience: Emotion recognition from voices, music, and faces
+* **Affective Neuroscience**: Emotion recognition from voices, music, and faces
-* Social Neuroscience: Identity recognition from human signals
+* **Social Neuroscience**: Identity recognition from human signals
-* Systems Neuroscience: Structural and functional features of the limbic system
+* **Systems Neuroscience**: Structural and functional features of the limbic system
-* Forensic Psychology and Neuroscience: Psychopathy, biometrics, eye-witness memory
+* **Forensic Psychology and Neuroscience**: Psychopathy, biometrics, eye-witness memory

 ## Research methods